NewsFront RangeCastle Rock

 and last updated

-CASTLE ROCK, Colo. — A Douglas County judge is under fire for granting probation in two separate cases within a week, including one involving a convicted stalker and assailant.
+CASTLE ROCK, Colo. — A Douglas County judge is under fire for granting sentences that did not include jail time in two separate cases within a week, including one involving a convicted stalker and assailant.

-District Attorney for the 23rd Judicial District George Brauchler told Denver7 that he's disappointed by the ruling, but he never specifically identified the judge.
+District Attorney for the 23rd Judicial District George Brauchler told Denver7 that he's disappointed by the ruling.
+Although he did not specifically name the judge, his comments were soon associated with a particular case.

 “I don’t think judges exist in this jurisdiction to do what the DA says.
 That doesn’t make sense.
 I don’t think that [ruling] protects defendants appropriately either,” Brauchler said.
 “My respect for the bench doesn’t mean that I like all of their decisions, and in this particular case, I think this one is too risky for the public, and I don’t think it honors what took place with the victim.”

-Denver7 confirmed through court records that Brauchler was talking about Victoria Klingensmith—her most recent probation decision involved 31-year-old Taylor Burrows.
+Following Brauchler's remarks, Denver7 confirmed through court records that he was referring to Judge Victoria Klingensmith—her most recent decision involved 31-year-old Taylor Burrows, who was sentenced to probation.

 Burrows was found guilty in court of stalking and assault of his ex-fiance, Aubrey Cadwell.